shff/ASPNetCore-GenericController/README.md

 }
 ```

 Next, create models and annotate them with the regular `[Route]` attribute.
+Anything annotated with `[Route]` that is not a controller will be discovered by the library.

 ```
 [Route("/route")]